Petal-DA/clinical-survival-analysis/README.md

 # Capstone Project - Clinical Survival Analysis

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+**Clinical Survival** This project investigates clinical survival data with the aim of uncovering patterns in patient outcomes based on tumour characteristics and genetic mutation status.
+It combines data cleaning, exploratory analysis, and interactive visualisations to support clear, evidence-based insights.
+The analysis is tailored for data analysts, developers, and non-clinical stakeholders interested in healthcare data interpretation, with visual tools built in Python (matplotlib, seaborn, Plotly) and Tableau.
 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)